Police science

-Police science is the study and research which deals with police work.
-Studies and research in criminology, forensic science, psychiatry, psychology, jurisprudence, community policing, criminal justice, correctional administration and penology all come under this umbrella term 'police science'.
-It thus includes physical and social sciences.
+Police science or police studies is the study of police work.
+It is a subfield of criminology and sociology.
+As an interdisciplinary science, the field includes contributions from political science, forensic science, anthropology, psychology, jurisprudence, criminal justice, human geography, correctional administration and penology.
+The field makes contributions to understanding of community policing, police culture, and other policing tactics or behaviors.

+There was a "dizzying expansion" of police studies in the early 2000s with a large number of works being published in the field.

 By country

 United Kingdom

 UK has developed the Police National Computer as a sophisticated intelligence tool that holds extensive data on criminals, vehicles and property, and accessible in a matter of seconds through over 30,000 terminals across the country.

 PITO reports that a national fingerprint and DNA database has been developed containing over 3.4 million DNA profiles providing the police with an average of 3,000 matches a month.
 In 2004-5 there were over 40,000 matches.

 The police use a wide range of technologies to curb road traffic offences like speeding and drunk driving including breathalyser devices, bus lane enforcement cameras, immobilisation devices, light signals devices and speed measuring devices.